Zachu/LibreWolf/README.md

 __description:__ A common goal for the role to achieve.
 __template:__ Specify a template that the role file extends.
 __info:__ Additional information about how the role works.
+__wakeup_phase:__ Information for when the role wakes up at night.
+This is used to generate the gamemasters helper table.
+Wakeup phases:
+ - 0: Do not wake up at night.
+This is the default.
+ - Positive integers: Wake up at night.
+Start from 1 and continue increasing.
+Multiple roles can be at the same wakeup_phase, like for example all the wolves are.

 Common usage of the templates:
 ```php